 On the other hand, an LLC takes longer to create because of the complex legal requirements.
 As an example, here’s how to start an LLC in Texas:

-• Choose a registered agent – The agent receives legal forms, government correspondence, and tax documents for your company.
+- Choose a registered agent: The registered agent receives legal forms, government correspondence, and tax documents for your company.

 Additionally, you may have to pay a franchise tax of between $800 and $1,000 to operate your business in some states.